 FIGURE

-REF, REGN, and \overline{PG} Power Up (CE = 1) Figure 1
+REF REGN and $\overline{PG}$ Power Up (CE = 1) Figure 1

 Charge Enable Figure 2

-Current Soft-Start (CE,=,1) Figure 3
+Current Soft Start (CE = 1) Figure 3

 Charge Disable Figure 4

-Continuous-Conduction-Mode Switching Waveforms Figure 5
+Continuous Conduction Mode Switching Waveforms Figure 5

 Cycle-by-Cycle Synchronous to Nonsynchronous Figure 6

 100% Duty and Refresh Pulse Figure 7

 Transient System Load (DPM) Figure 8

 Battery Insertion Figure 9

 Battery-to-Ground Short Protection Figure 10

 Battery-to-Ground Short Transition Figure 11

 Efficiency vs Output Current Figure 12

-Input ACOV Transition Figure 13

-Input ACOV Resume Normal Transition Figure 14

-8 Detailed Description
+9 Detailed Description

-8.1 Overview
+9.1 Overview

-The bq24630 device is a stand-alone, integrated lithium phosphate battery charger.
+The BQ2461x device is a stand-alone, integrated Li-ion or Li-polymer battery charger.
 The device employs a switched-mode synchronous buck PWM controller with constant switching frequency.
 The device controls external switches to prevent battery discharge back to the input, connect the adapter to the system, and connect the battery to the system using 6-V gate drives for better system efficiency.
-The bq24630 features Dynamic Power Management (DPM) which reduces battery charge current when the input power limit is reached to avoid overloading the AC adapter when supplying current to the system and the battery charger simultaneously.
+The BQ2461x features Dynamic Power Management (DPM) which reduces battery charge current when the input power limit is reached to avoid overloading the AC adapter when supplying current to the system and the battery charger simultaneously.
 A highly accurate current-sense amplifier enables precise measurement of input current from the AC adapter to monitor the overall system power.
 The input current limit can be configured through the ACSET pin of the device.

-The bq24630 has a battery detect scheme that allows it to automatically detect the presence and absence of a battery.
+The BQ2461x has a battery detect scheme that allows it to automatically detect the presence and absence of a battery.
 When the battery is detected, charging begins in one of three phases (depending upon battery voltage): precharge, constant current (fast-charge current regulation), and constant voltage (fast-charge voltage regulation).
-The device will terminate charging when the termination current threshold has been reached and will begin a recharge cycle when the battery voltage has dropped below the recharge threshold (V{RECHG}).
+The device will terminate charging when the termination current threshold has been reached and will begin a recharge cycle when the battery voltage has dropped below the recharge threshold ( $V{RECHG}$ ).
 Precharge, constant current, and termination current can be configured through the ISET1 and ISET2 pins, allowing for flexibility in battery charging profile.
-During charging, the integrated fault monitors of the device, such as battery overvoltage protection, battery short detection (V{BATSHT}), thermal shutdown (internal T{SHUT} and T{SHUT}
+During charging, the integrated fault monitors of the device, such as battery overvoltage protection, battery short detection ( $V{BATSHT}$ ), thermal shutdown (internal $T{SHUT}$ and $T{SHUT}$

-The bq24630 has three status pins (STAT1, STAT2, and \overline{PG}) to indicate the charging status and input voltage (AC adapter) status.
+The BQ2461x has three status pins (STAT1, STAT2, and $\overline{PG}$ ) to indicate the charging status and input voltage (AC adapter) status.
 These pins can be used to drive LEDs or communicate with a host processor.

-Figure 15.
+Figure 14.
 Typical Charging Profile

-8.2 Functional Block Diagram
+9.2 Functional Block Diagram

-8.3 Feature Description
+9.3 Feature Description

-8.3.1 Battery Voltage Regulation
+9.3.1 Battery Voltage Regulation

-The bq24630 uses a high-accuracy voltage band gap and regulator for the high-accuracy charging voltage.
-The charge voltage is programmed via a resistor divider from the battery to ground, with the midpoint tied to the VFB pin.
-The voltage at the VFB pin is regulated to 1.8 V, giving Equation 1 for the regulation voltage:
+The BQ2461x uses a high-accuracy voltage bandgap and regulator for the high charging voltage accuracy.
+The charge voltage is programmed through a resistor divider from the battery to ground, with the midpoint tied to the VFB pin.
+The voltage at the VFB pin is regulated to 2.1 V, giving the following equation for the regulation voltage:

-$$V{BAT} = 1.8 \text{ V} \times \left[1 + \frac{R2}{R1}\right] \tag{1}$$
+$$V{BAT} = 2.1 \text{ V } \times \left[1 + \frac{R2}{R1}\right],$$

-Where R2 is connected from VFB to the battery and R1 is connected from VFB to GND.
+R2 is connected from VFB to the battery and R1 is connected from VFB to GND.
+(1)

-8.3.2 Battery Current Regulation
+9.3.2 Battery Current Regulation

-The ISET1 input sets the maximum fast-charge current.
-Battery charge current is sensed by resistor R{SR} connected between SRP and SRN.
+The ISET1 input sets the maximum fast-charging current.
+Battery charge current is sensed by resistor $R{SR}$ connected between SRP and SRN.
 The full-scale differential voltage between SRP and SRN is 100 mV.
-Thus, for a 10-m Ω sense resistor, the maximum charging current is 10 A. Equation 2 is for charge current:
+Thus, for a 10-m $\Omega$ sense resistor, the maximum charging current is 10 A. The equation for charge current is: